The Lim Garden is a private 1-acre residence in Woodinville, WA.

 Notable collections include Aucuba, Ligularia/Farfugium, Aspidistra, Polygonatum/Disporum/Disporopsis, and ferns.

 Despite being small by botanical garden standards, I borrow the neighboring forest land to extend and surround the space, making it feel larger and more secluded.

 The garden is still in its infancy and I have a lot to learn, it’s an experiment and a personal expression, but I am happy with what I’ve achieved in a very short time.

 I've decided to open the garden up to the public to contribute to what I've learned is a strong community of passionate gardeners, and in the hope it brings some joy to others as it has to me.

 Thanks for stopping by and I hope to see you in the garden!

 The garden is located in the Cottage Lake area of Woodinville, WA.

-If you'd like to visit the garden please contact us at (206) 713-7333 or to be placed on an e-mail list (for open day/event notification only) please subscribe below.
+We'd love to have you visit, please contact us at (206) 713-7333 or to be placed on an e-mail list for future open days please subscribe below.